michaelbakshandeh/calendar-project/index.md

 experiencing disruptions to their daily lives and routines.
 I wanted to quantify the difference in routine that I experienced while transitioning from Amherst College to home.
-To best express this difference, I have created an interactive Shiny app that displays how my routine has changed and have analyzed the big trends that I noted.
-Diagrams are interspersed throughout my analysis to highlight crucial com
+To best express this difference, I created an interactive Shiny app that displays how my routine changed and analyzed the big trends that I noted on this website.
+Diagrams are interspersed throughout my analysis to highlight crucial components of the app.

 Motivating Questions
 ====================